vicsante-aseniero/crud-six-app/README.md

-# crud-six-app
+# CRUD App
-Front-end and Back-end CRUD sample project using C# .Net 9.0 for both Front-end and Back-end, respectively.
+Front-end and Back-end CRUD sample project using C# .NET 9.0 for both Front-end and Back-end, respectively.